capnmidnight/UnityLibraryManagement/README.md

     1. etc.
  6. etc.

-In my project, I have a large chunk of library code named "Juniper", which has its own BAT file that creates a similar structure for itself (*NOTE: the use of the `@` prefix on commands is for selectively excluding commands from echoing to the terminal, rather than `ECHO OFF`ing everything and getting no output*). :
+In my project, I have a large chunk of library code named "Juniper", which has its own BAT file that creates a similar structure for itself (*NOTE: the use of the `@` prefix on commands is for selectively excluding commands from echoing to the terminal, rather than `ECHO OFF`-ing everything and getting no output*). :

 ```batch
 @rem USAGE: `call init-project.bat "<platform>" "<dest>"`